-The Sheriff has identified the need for a satellite precinct in the SR 92 North Corridor and a training facility with a firing range and driving course.
-The sharing of a training facility with the Fayette County Department of Fire and Emergency Services is also a possibility.
+The Sheriff operates, maintains and secures its main facility which includes administration, Field Operations and Criminal Investigations; the Jail and Justice Center; a satellite precinct in the SR 314 North Corridor and a training facility with a firing range.
+Construction of a dual simulator and tactical driving course is underway.
+Overall construction plans include sharing training space with Fayette County Fire and Emergency Services.